BestEver2000/Global-Electronics-Retailers-Sales-Dashboard/README.md

 # Global Electronics Retailers Sales Dashboard

 ## Project Overview
-This project is a sales dashboard that provides insights into sales performance, orders trend, product performance, stores performance, etc. It was created using Power BI for visualization and Excel for data cleaning.
+This project is a sales performance dashboard that provides a detailed overview of a global electronics store's performance over a 5-year period.
+It offers key insights into overall revenue, order trends, yearly performance, product success, and store contributions.
+It includes year-over-year comparisons to monitor growth in revenue and orders to identify areas for improvement.
+The goal of this dashboard is to deliver actionable insights, enabling data-driven decisions to enhance overall performance and achieve business growth..
+It was created using Power BI for visualization and Excel for data cleaning.

 ## Key Features